Sulbutiamine (Arcalion)

 Asthenia and chronic fatigue improvement

-Sulbutiamine's primary indication (where prescribed) is ASTHENIA — pathological fatigue from infection, cerebral damage, or psychogenic causes.
-Shippy 1984 observational study showed reversal of symptoms in 2 weeks combined with anti-infective treatment, with greatest response in acute infection and cerebral function symptoms.
-Shipelowitz dose-finding study found 600 mg/day superior to 400 mg or placebo at days 7 and 28.
+Sulbutiamine's primary indication (where prescribed) is asthenia — pathological fatigue from infection, cerebral damage, or psychogenic causes.
+An observational study showed reversal of symptoms in 2 weeks combined with anti-infective treatment, with greatest response in acute infection and cerebral function symptoms.
+A dose-finding study found 600 mg/day superior to 400 mg or placebo at days 7 and 28.

 Psychogenic erectile dysfunction

-Russian study of 20 men with psychogenic ED given Enerion (sulbutiamine) for 30 days — average IIEF score increased from 17.5 to 24.8 points.
-16 of 20 showed significant improvement.
+A study of 20 men with psychogenic ED given Enerion (sulbutiamine) for 30 days saw average IIEF score increase from 17.5 to 24.8 points; 16 of 20 showed significant improvement.
 Mechanism: cognitive/mood effects rather than direct urological action.
-Limited by single small uncontrolled study but plausible mechanism via depression/anxiety alleviation.
+Limited by a single small uncontrolled study but plausible mechanism via depression/anxiety alleviation.

 Fatigue in multiple sclerosis

-Retrospective study (Sevim 2017) showed sulbutiamine reduced fatigue severity in MS patients (Fatigue Impact Scale >20, Beck Depression <17, no relapse in 3 months).
+A retrospective study showed sulbutiamine reduced fatigue severity in MS patients.
 Limited by retrospective design but consistent with asthenia indications.
 MS fatigue lacks effective treatments — modest benefit potentially clinically meaningful.

 Cognitive enhancement (limited evidence)